Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization

-These results describe a fully decentralized message-passing algorithm, called \AlgLagrangian, that can run on the factor graph of $f$.
-A discussion about its time complexity is given in Appendix~\ref{app:algo}.
-Since \AlgLagrangian~relies on ADMM to maximize $\varphi_t = \sum_{i = 1}^{n} \varphi^{(i)}_t$, let us briefly discuss its maximization guarantees.
+These results describe a fully decentralized message-passing algorithm, called \AlgLagrangian, which can run on the factor graph of $f$.
+The detailed algorithm (Algorithm~\ref{alg:algo}), as well as a discussion about its time complexity, are provided in Appendix~\ref{app:algo}.
+Since \AlgLagrangian~relies on ADMM to maximize $\varphi_t$, let us briefly discuss its maximization guarantees.
 It is well known that ADMM converges towards the global maximum of a convex $\varphi_t$.
 ADMM has also demonstrated very good performance at optimizing non-convex functions~\cite{liavas2015parallel, lai2014splitting, chartrand2013nonconvex}.
-This has been explained by recent works such as \cite{admm_conv}, which extends the global maximization guarantee of ADMM to the class of \textit{restricted prox-regular} functions, which includes some non-convex, non-smooth functions.
+This is explained by recent works such as \cite{admm_conv}, which extends the global maximization guarantee of ADMM to the class $\mathcal{C}$ of \textit{restricted prox-regular} functions that satisfy the Kurdyka-Lojasiewicz condition.
+We demonstrate that the acquisition function $\varphi_t$ simultaneously satisfies these conditions in the next section.